 The Harvard College Dean's Office, Administrative Board, and Department of Athletics collaborated to develop a policy that limits the number of class days and weekend days that may be missed per semester on account of athletic competition.
-Controls and approval processes are in place to ensure that communication between athlete and his or her Allston Burr Senior Tutor or Assistant Dean of Freshmen occurs prior to travel from campus.
+Controls and approval processes are in place to ensure that communication between an athlete and his or her Resident Dean occurs prior to travel from campus.
 Athletes are ultimately responsible for resolving academic/athletic scheduling conflicts directly with academic faculty and staff.
 Administrative Sport Liaisons, designated by the Athletics Director and assigned to each team, are available to assist athletes with the compliance of these policies and procedures.
 Questions regarding these policies should be directed to Patricia Henry, Senior Associate Director of Athletics (617-495-2201), pwhenry@fas.